adus/portal-documentation/documentation/travel-time.md

 _Reliability Weeks_
 The number of reliability weeks chosen determines the number of weeks used to calculate average travel time.
 Reliability is in reference to the level of consistency of observed average travel time measured daily or for different times of the day.
 The greater number of reliability weeks selected, the more accurate the travel time.

+_Travel Time_
 PORTAL provides four travel time reliability calculations of 95%, 80%, 20%, and 5%.
 A 95% reliability time refers to ranked travel time within the 95th percentile, which is equivalent to being late once a month.
 An 80% reliability time is equivalent to being late once a week.
-A reliability of 20% is equivalent to XXX.
-And a reliability of 5% travel time is equivalent to free-flow.
+A reliability of 5% travel time is equivalent to free-flow.
+More information on travel time reliability can be found [here](https://ops.fhwa.dot.gov/publications/tt_reliability/).

-_Travel Time_
-Travel time reliability is a function of calculating the travel time of cars over five-minute interval periods between two stations, summed across multiple stations along a user defined route, and then averaged over a user defined reliability weeks.

 _Average Travel Time_
 The average travel time is the same as travel time calculated at the 50 percentile over the user selected reliability weeks.